JustinTong0323/chimera-research/README.md

 <details>
 <summary><b> Model placement configuration </b></summary>

-chimera launches LLMs based on an initial placement file.
+Chimera launches LLMs based on an initial placement file.
 The placement file is a JSON file that specifies the model name, model path, and the GPU IDs on which the model should be placed.

 Below are some examples of the initial model placements.